How to Find a Safe Pet Sitter in Australia (What You Really Need to Check)

 Do pet sitters on PetCloud have animal care training?

 Yes.
-Pet sitters on PetCloud can complete training developed in collaboration with RSPCA Vets, specifically with Dr Mandy Paterson, a board-registered veterinarian, who served with RSPCA Qld for many years.
+Pet sitters on PetCloud can complete animal care training developed with Dr Mandy Paterson, a board-registered veterinarian.
 PetCloud also holds an active partnership with Greencross Vets, Australia’s largest veterinary network.

 How is PetCloud different from other pet sitting apps in Australia?

-PetCloud requires all pet sitters to pass a live biometric identity-linked police check through an ACIC-accredited provider — a standard no other major Australian pet sitting platform matches.
+PetCloud requires all pet sitters on its platform to pass a live biometric identity-linked police check through an ACIC-accredited provider — a standard no other major Australian pet sitting platform matches.
 Combined with vet-endorsed training, PetCloud is one of the safest choices for Australian pet owners.

 How do I know the person who shows up is the same person who was checked?